frederic-perez/AmE-dictionary/data/dictionary.md

 __road map__ _n_ :pencil2:
 __road salt__ _n_
 __roadblock__ _n_
+__roadkill__ _n_ The remains of an animal or animals killed on the road by motor vehicles. _That coat is made of either pure possum or random roadkill.
+(Sara Rosinsky)_
 __roadside__ _Roadside billboards._
 __roam__ _v_ :seven: (roaming) __1__ To move about without purpose or plan; wander. :es: vagar _Dinosaurs roaming the turf in Charlotte._ _To roam the country._
 __roast__ _n_